CKillen/photo-gallery/README.md

-# photographer-base-site
+# Photo Gallery

-A basic site for a photographer
+A simple to implement photo gallery.

+## How to use